Bridging the Divide between Architecture and Code

-RSVP by going to http://hjug04302014.eventbrite.com We will need an accurate head count in order to know how much pizza to order.
-Since there may be a large turnout, please only RSVP if you're certain you'll be coming.
+Wednesday, January 31: RSVP by going to Eventbrite.
+We will need an accurate head count in order to know how much pizza to order.

 Meeting Location: PROS